Macular Degeneration: Causes, Diagnosis, Types and Treatment

 What Is Macular Degeneration?

-The condition most often appears as people get older, which is why it is commonly called age-related macular degeneration, or AMD.
+This condition usually develops as people get older, which is why it is often called age-related macular degeneration, or AMD.

 What Causes Macular Degeneration?

-Aging is the biggest risk factor.
-As you get older, the cells in your macula become less able to repair damage and clear away waste.
-This makes the macula more likely to break down, so macular degeneration is most often found in people over 50.
+Aging is the main risk factor for macular degeneration.
+As you get older, the cells in your macula cannot repair damage or remove waste as well as they used to.
+This makes the macula more likely to break down.
+Macular degeneration is most common in people over age 50.

-Your lifestyle and overall health are important too.
-Smoking is a major risk factor because it lowers oxygen and blood flow to the retina and causes more damage.
-Health problems like high blood pressure, high cholesterol, and heart disease can also reduce healthy blood flow to your eyes.
-Being overweight or having poor metabolic health can increase your risk as well.
+Your lifestyle and health can affect your risk for macular degeneration.
+Smoking is a major risk because it lowers oxygen and blood flow to the retina.
+Health problems like high blood pressure, high cholesterol, and heart disease can also reduce blood flow to your eyes.
+Being overweight or having poor metabolic health can raise your risk even more.

-Environmental factors matter too.
-Being in sunlight or blue light for long periods, especially without eye protection, can put extra stress on your retina.
-Nutrition is also important.
-If your diet is low in antioxidants and other helpful nutrients, your retina may not be able to protect itself as well.
+Environmental factors can also raise your risk for macular degeneration.
+Spending a lot of time in sunlight or blue light without eye protection can strain your retina.
+Nutrition is important too.
+If you do not get enough antioxidants and other key nutrients in your diet, your retina may not be able to protect itself as well.

-In rare cases, some inherited retinal diseases like Stargardt disease can cause macular damage in children or young adults.
+In rare cases, some inherited retinal diseases, such as Stargardt disease, can cause macular damage in children or young adults.

 Having these risk factors does not mean you will definitely get macular degeneration.
-Many risks can be managed.
-Quitting smoking, eating a healthy diet, protecting your eyes from too much light, and keeping your blood pressure and cholesterol under control can help lower your risk and support your eye health.
+Many of these risks can be managed.
+You can lower your risk by quitting smoking, eating a healthy diet, protecting your eyes from too much light, and keeping your blood pressure and cholesterol at healthy levels.

 Types of Macular Degeneration